U.S. Route 46: Passaic County

-The route crosses the Passaic River again into Wayne in Passaic County.
+The route crosses the Passaic River again into Wayne, Passaic County.
 The median splits as the road passes to the north of the Willowbrook Mall, with an exit serving the shopping mall, before reaching the Spaghetti Bowl interchange with partial access to I-80 and full access to Route 23.
 Within this interchange, US 46 passes under the Montclair-Boonton Line again.
 From here, it passes businesses and many shopping centers with RIRO access as a six-lane highway, heading into Totowa.
 In this area, the route has interchanges with CR 640 and Route 62/CR 646.
 The road turns southeast, crossing the Passaic River a third time into Little Falls.
 At this point, US 46 runs along the Little Falls/Woodland Park border, interchanging with CR 639 and Browertown Road.
 After the exit for Lower Notch Road, the route enters more wooded surroundings, interchanging with Notch Road/Rifle Camp Road before entering Clifton.
 Upon reaching Clifton, US 46 has an interchange with the western terminus of Route 3 and Valley Road (CR 621), with the Valley Road exit stitched into the Route 3 side of the highway fork.
 Prior to reconstruction of the interchanges, the Valley Road ramp exited before Route 3 began, and Route 3 branched off immediately after Valley Road.